GuillaumeBarreau/quiz/scripts/data/certification/GCP_ACE/GCP_ACE.md

 - [x] Using the GCP Console, filter the Activity log to view the information.
 - [ ] Using the GCP Console, filter the Stackdriver log to view the information.
-- [ ] View the bucket in the Storage section of the GCP Console.
+- [ ] View the bucket in the Storage Sections of the GCP Console.
 - [ ] Create a trace in Stackdriver to view the information.

 ### You need to run an important query in BigQuery but expect it to return a lot of records.
 You want to find out how much it will cost to run the query.
 You are using on-demand pricing.
 What should you do?